b1tsOnTiLT/Poker_Face/README.md

-This was something I was working on for myself, but after I lost a lot of money I thought of quitting open sourcing so someone might benefit and Gamble better.
+This was something I was working on for myself, but after I lost a lot of money I thought of quitting and  open sourcing so someone might benefit and Gamble better.

 (Please dont take this seriously, its a joke-obviously, Poker is'nt Gambling :)